If we that find that an aged care worker or responsible person isn’t complying with their obligations, we will act.

 - Consider the risk and the best way to respond

-We always consider how serious the risks are to people receiving care.
-That means we think about what could happen because of the behaviour.
+We always consider how serious the risks are to older people.
+That means we think about what could happen because of how you acted or didn’t act.

-We think about the best way to make sure providers and workers can meet the Code.
-This includes how quickly they need to respond.
+We think about the best way to make sure you can meet your obligations, and reduce and stop risks to older people.

 If we’re concerned about your behaviour, we may:

-- work with your provider to make sure they help you deliver care that meets the Code
+- work with your provider to make sure they help you understand and comply with your obligations

-- send you a ‘reminder of responsibilities’ letter.
-This is to remind you of your responsibilities under the Code and ask you to change your behaviour
+- provide education through a ‘reminder of obligations’ letter, reminding you of your obligations and asking you to change your behaviour

 - ask you to do specific things, such as extra education or training

 - investigate your behaviour.
-We’ll consider if you’re suitable to work in aged care
+We’ll look at if you’re suitable to work in aged care

-- issue a banning order.
-This will stop or restrict you from working in aged care.
-It may be permanent or temporary.
+- take compliance or enforcement action.
+For example, issue a banning order which can stop or restrict you from working in aged care.
+A banning order can be permanent or temporary.

-We treat all people working in aged care with respect.
+- treat all people working in aged care with respect

 Before we make any decisions that affect you, we’ll: